cgcardona/cgcardona.github.com/_posts/2013-05-30-the-4-tenets-of-glassware.md

 If there is one part of Glass that I've found to be a social agitator it's the forward facing eye level camera.
 Let's be honest--people are uncomfortable having a camera pointed in their face.
-The vast majority or people haven't experienced the Glass UI and so they are justified wondering if you're recording them when you're looking in their direction.
+The vast majority of people haven't experienced the Glass UI and so they are justified wondering if you're recording them when you're looking in their direction.